 This is a summary of the most recent changes introduced by the Welfare Reform Act 2012.
 More detailed information on this can be found at www.gov.uk

-Find out how you are affected by some of these changes using our welfare reform calculator
+Find out how you are affected by some of these changes using the entitledto calculator .

 The Government has announced that for new claims received after the 1 April 2016 the maximum period of backdating will reduce from six months to four weeks.
 This will only affect those of working age and is in line with the backdating rules for Universal Credit claims.